Concept to Reality

 Contemporary paintings can give us very valuable information if we keep in mind that the artist may have used a bit of artistic license.
 Quite often paintings of the same vessel show her quite differently.
 Sometimes this can be contributed to the ship's configuration and paint scheme changing over time, sometimes it can not.
 Even after Naval paint schemes became somewhat standardised, a captain's preference often played a role in the selection of paints and colors.

-It is this gathering of bits and pieces of evidence that will create a defined outline of what the ship should or could have looked like.
+It is this gathering of bits and pieces of evidence and information that starts to define an outline of what the ship should or could have looked like.
 An image of the model is starting to develop.

 Concept, content & Design: The Art of Age of Sail